Aristek SystemsContact Us

 • In neuroscience, researchers from Google and Harvard have just created a very detailed brain map.
 Though it’s not a map of the entire brain yet, with this knowledge scientists can already create advanced brain-machine interfaces

 • In physics, AI is used to research nuclear fusion.
-There’s hope that we’ll be able to fuse atoms together – just like Sun does.
+There’s hope that we’ll be able to fuse atoms – just like the Sun does.
 If that happens, we’ll have a virtually endless source of energy.

 Small language models instead of LLM

-Today we still have giant supercomputers, but they are not for daily use.
-Supercomputers design molecules, research nuclear fusion – and power LLMs.
+Today, we still have giant supercomputers, but they are not for daily use.
+Supercomputers design molecules, research nuclear fusion, and power LLMs.
 Soon, we will use smaller models for simple tasks and leave LLM for the most advanced research.

 A room-sized computer from 1940s